fjsousa/think-again/3_05-organize-parts.md

 - 1 there is already a lot of nitrogen in the soil
 - 2∴ that fertilizer will push nitrogen levels too high
-- 3∴ That fertilizer won't help the reses bloom
+- 3∴ That fertilizer won't help the roses bloom

 ```
 1 -> 2 -> 3